AaronThibault/biomes-game/docs/runtime_playground_model.md

 - Deterministic transforms
 - No synthetic validation generation (relies on Phase 19 baseline)

+### 3.9.
+Performance Harness (Phase 24)

+A separate tool `tools/runtime_bench/bench.ts` runs a small set of deterministic scenarios ("tiny", "small", "medium") and reports timings for:

+- Scenario generation
+- Baseline validation
+- WorldView construction (baseline + committed)
+- Spatial index build
+- Runtime diff computation
+- Invariant checks

+Output is a single JSON object with an array of `RuntimeBenchRunResult` entries, suitable for regression tracking and performance comparisons.

 ## Playground Result

 The playground outputs a JSON summary with the following structure: